-In contrast, research about online extremist left communities is relatively limited~\cite{didrivers}.
-Studies have found that far-left extremist offenses share commonalities with common criminal acts like vandalism, theft, and arson~\cite{sproles2019creativity}, and a negative correlation between the timings of their cyberattacks and physical violence~\cite{holt2021examining}.
+In contrast, research on online extremist left communities is relatively limited~\cite{didrivers}.
+Studies have found that far-left extremist offenses share commonalities with common criminal acts like vandalism, theft, and arson~\cite{sproles2019creativity}, and a negative correlation between the timing of their cyberattacks and physical violence~\cite{holt2021examining}.
 While there have been studies that analyze online far-left communities, they generally involve non-extremist far-left communities (e.g., supporters of European socialist parties), and are often limited to a specific country.
 E.g., a study of Greek far-left and far-right tweets did not find significant differences in network structure and sentiment during three different politically intense time periods~\cite{agathangelou2017understanding}.
 Another study found that both online Australian far-right and far-left communities become more active in response to major global events~\cite{davey2022far}.
 Additionally, a prior study reported that East Germany consistently ranked slightly higher than the West in terms of various extreme left-wing attitudes over time, despite the fact that absolute numbers have recently declined~\cite{jungkunz2019towards}.
-Regardless, to the best of our knowledge, no large-scale data-driven studies have been conducted to understand left-wing extremists on social media.
-Therefore, it is crucial to conduct a comprehensive study focusing to understand left-wing extremism on social media to fill this gap in knowledge and gain a better understanding of all forms of extremism in order to inform effective countermeasures.
+Although there are other data-driven studies that capture far-left groups~\cite{zihiri2022qanon,klein2019twitter}, their primary focus is on the far-right.
+These studies use far-left groups as a comparative backdrop, not examining their intrinsic characteristics.
+To our knowledge, no large-scale data-driven studies have analyzed left-wing extremists on social media.
+Therefore, it is crucial to study left-wing extremism online to fill the knowledge gap and better understand all forms of extremism, which is essential for effective countermeasures.